RWS/studio-api-docs/apiconcepts/translationmemory/retrieving_database_servers.md

 dbServ.GetDBServers(tmServer);
 ```
 ****
 In the `GetDBServers` function the [GetDatabaseServers](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetDatabaseServers_Sdl_LanguagePlatform_TranslationMemoryApi_DatabaseServerProperties_) method is applied to the server object.
 Then the function loops through the database servers that are registered for the given TM server.
-Although most setups involve only a single database server, it is conceivable that the SDL TM Server connects to several DB servers.
+Although most setups involve only a single database server, it is conceivable that the  TM Server connects to several DB servers.
 # [C#](#tab/tabid-2)
 ```cs
 public void GetDBServers(TranslationProviderServer tmServer)